|Workbench 2.0, version 36.1, 36.68 (Kickstart version 36.141)|

 |Extras Version 2.0|

-- Workbench 2.0 version 36.1, 36.68 was the first official release of the redesigned Workbench (a number of beta releases had already been out up to this point).
+- Workbench 2.0 version 36.1, 36.68 was the first official release of the redesigned Workbench (up to this point, a number of beta releases had already been out).

-- Workbench 2.0 required a (hardware) v1.4 ROM to get the Amiga 3000 booting before 2.0 could be softkicked.
-Rodney Hester notes that the Amiga 3000 tower ROM was actually 1.4 beta 3.
+- Workbench 2.0 required a hardware-based v1.4 ROM chip to get the Amiga 3000 booting before 2.0 could be soft-kicked.
+Rodney Hester notes that the Amiga 3000 ROM Tower version was actually 1.4 beta 3.